-Temporary Public Art 2022
+Temporary Public Art 2022 & 2023 now underway

-Jesse Gray, Chimes for the South End
+Jesse Gray, , Chimes for the South End

-This new sculpture work, to be located in Deverill Square Park, will use locally-collected plastic trash that will be cast into bronze chimes that can be activated by visitors.
+This new sculpture work, to be located in Deverill Square GYRO Park, will use locally-collected plastic trash that will be cast into bronze chimes that can be activated by park visitors.
 The process of creating the work will invite the participation

 Find out more about the process!
 Contact us directly at 250-755-4483 or email@example.com.

 Don't miss an opportunity to get involved in upcoming Public Art projects with the City of Nanaimo.
-Subscribe to receive Love Arts Nanaimo Updates and follow us on Instagram at @Culture_Nanaimo to stay up to date!
+Subscribe to receive Love Arts Nanaimo Updates and follow us on Instagram at @prc_nanaimo to stay up to date!